ijmeals/maybe96/a-slippery-slope.md

 do it too much

-and you can end up broke
+and you can end up being broke